Innovative solutions from Industry 4.0

 - How can industry 4.0 drive the industry towards increased industrialization?

-Presneted By Michael May, President and CEO, CCRM at Centre For Commercialization Of Regenerative Medicine
+Presneted By Michael May, PhD, President and CEO, CCRM at Centre For Commercialization Of Regenerative Medicine

 Michael May is President and Chief Executive Officer of the Centre for Commercialization of Regenerative Medicine (CCRM), a Canadian, not-for-profit that develops technologies and launches new companies by supporting both academic and industry activities in the field of regenerative medicine, including cell and gene therapy.
 With a staff of 85, a network of academic members, 100 industry partners, dedicated funding and facilities to develop technologies, manufacture cell product and incubate companies, CCRM is generating health and economic benefits for its stakeholders.
 Prior to CCRM, Michael was the President, and co-founder, of Rimon Therapeutics Ltd., a Toronto-based tissue engineering company developing novel medical polymers that possess drug-like activity.